Dollar Gains as Traders Monitor US-Iran War

 1 min. read

-The dollar index rose toward 99 on Thursday, finding support after coming under pressure in the previous session as investors continued to track developments in the US-Iran conflict following the sinking of an Iranian warship by a US submarine off the coast of Sri Lanka.
+The dollar index rose back above 99 on Thursday, reversing losses from the previous session as the US-Iran conflict intensified following the sinking of an Iranian warship by a US submarine off the coast of Sri Lanka.

 The broader US-Israeli campaign against Iran has now entered its sixth day, keeping markets alert to further escalation and the potential for a protracted conflict that could weigh on economic growth and fuel inflation.